“Cheyenne Village helps people with disabilities lead happy, healthy and fulfilling lives.”

 Our Founder, Peggy

 Peggy remained active on the Cheyenne Village Board of Directors and helped to plan the events celebrating Cheyenne Village’s 35th Anniversary.
-Peggy envisioned Cheyenne Village as a place to help adults with developmental disabilities, including her daughter, Ellen, become active members of their community.
+Peggy envisioned Cheyenne Village as a place to help adults with IDD, including her daughter, Ellen, become active members of their community.